 - Minimizing the delay due to the lack of health professionals

-- Prevents the re-admittance of patients from, enhance and ensure the caring for longer period
+- Prevents the re-admittance of patients, enhances and ensures caring for a longer period

 - Optimum use of deep insights generated by Big Data individuals could be fruitful to diagnose and cure health problems in much lesser time